nimroddanielmaayan/chrome-extensions/notes.md

 - It's neccesary to use a build tool like Webpack for Chrome plugins because they can't directly "understand" React or TS, only regular JS.
-So compiling to JS is neccessary (just like when using React and TS in any other type of project)
+So compiling to JS is necessary (just like when using React and TS in any other type of project)

-- Webpack can be set to "development mode", in which it will preform hot reloads and update the build folder whenever any change is made to the source code
+- Webpack can be set to "development mode", in which it will perform hot reloads and update the build folder whenever any change is made to the source code

 ### Webpack Plugins